imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/go/functions.md

 <!-- markdownlint-disable MD024 -->

-Functions are fundamental building blocks in Go, allowing you to write reusable, modular, and maintainable code.
+Functions are fundamental building blocks in Go, allowing us to write reusable, modular, and maintainable code.
 A function is a group of statements that perform a specific task and can optionally return a result.

 ## What Are Functions?